Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 2. The yellow outline represents Shriji's(Radha's) charan(Lotus feet) and the black bindi between the eye brows represents Krishna.

 ## Sannyasi or Babaji
 The renunciates in Nimbark sampraday are known as babaji's.
-They do not wear saffron, they wear a white dhoti with no pleat and white or yellow shaul.
+They do not wear saffron, they mostly wear a white dhoti with no pleat and white shaul, sometimes yellow may also where yellow colored cloth.

 ## Scripture's
 Their are many different scriptures, but the main scriptures that are focused on are: `Bhagavad Gita`, `Shrimad Bhagavatam`, `Bhakta Maal` and the rasik saints recite `Maha Vani`.

-There are some scholarly Nimbark ashrams that Study Sanskrit, Vedanta and Nimbarkji's scriptures.
-But those ashrams are few.

 ## Resources:
 - [The life and teachings of Shri Nimbarka Acharya](https://www.hinduismtoday.com/educational-resources/the-life-teachings-of-one-of-indias-great-luminaries-shri-nimbarka/)